IEP Goal Bank : Transition Skills

 Or, is ‘will research local college options’ overused as your go-to education goal?

 I’ve been asked in the past if I have a goal bank that I love to use and honestly, I didn’t.
-I relied on my teaching experience and conversations with families about their priorities to develop meaningful goals.
+I relied on my teaching experience and conversations with families about their priorities to develop meaningful and appropriate IEP goals.
 I can honestly share that the more experience I had (and admittedly, the more I worked with families and students as they moved into transition programming), the better I became at identifying and writing functional IEP goals.

 And, if you know me, then you know that if I can’t find what I like, I create it!

 When I was dreaming up this resource I knew it needed to be versatile.
-This resource needed to serve many important purposes, because as high school and transition educators (and middle school educators too), we need to see the big picture so we can appropriately break down topics into lessons and then into skills.
+This resource needed to serve many important purposes because as high school and transition educators (and middle school educators too), we need to see the big picture so we can appropriately break down topics into lessons and then into skills.

-Let me highlight why YOU will LOVE this resource:
+Let me highlight why YOU will LOVE this Transition Skills IEP Goal Bank resource:

-1.You can use it to brainstorm MODERN DAY IEP goal ideas
+1. You can use it to brainstorm MODERN DAY IEP goal ideas

-2.You can use it to develop a scope and sequence
+2. You can use it to develop a scope and sequence

 Whether you are developing a new transition program, starting as a new teacher, or overhauling an old and outdated curriculum, the Transition Skills IEP Goal Bank covers Independent Living, Education, Training, and Employment- all important topics when building the foundation of a program or class.